"It's my destiny to make a place where people can come and be happy: a garden of joy.”

 -Niki de Saint Phalle

-Niki's biggest project was the "Tarot Garden" she began to work on in Tuscany in 1979.
+Niki de Saint Phalle's biggest project was the "Tarot Garden" she began to work on in Tuscany in 1979.
 This garden stretches over an entire landscape and has accessible Nanas.
 In 1988 Niki de Saint Phalle designed the world-famous "Stravinsky Fountain" at the "Centre Georges Pompidou" together with Tinguely.
 From the 1950s Niki de Saint Phalle has shown her work at numerous international exhibitions and became known as the artist who introduced the determinant theme of the female life principle to art history.
 In 1994 Niki de Saint Phalle moved to California on her doctor's advice to benefit from the mild climate.
-There she worked on her last large series of works, a playful hommage to Tinguely's movable sculptures, the "Exploding Pictures".
+There she worked on her last large series of works, a playful homage to Tinguely's movable sculptures, the "Exploding Pictures".